Steel Ball Through Glass Revealed And Explained

 Click on this: Link

-Exposure In Magic Tricks Book
+Exposure Of Magic Tricks Book

 Related: Talking about exposure in magic tricks, you should read this book by David Meyer.